Deborah (Debbie) O'Donnell

 Here are examples of some recent student conference presentations.
 Student names are in bold.

-Leech, H. M. & O’Donnell, D. A. (April 2007).
-Women’s rights in the Gambia: an analysis of Gambian newspapers.
-Poster presented at the 2007 L. Starling Reid Undergraduate Psychology Conference, University of Virginia, Charlottesville.
+Sari, C. & O'Donnell, D. A. (April 2014).
+Application of problem behavior theory to senior secondary school students in The Gambia.
+Poster presented at the 2014 L. Starling Reid Undergraduate Psychology Conference, University of Virginia, Charlottesville.